opengeospatial/ogcapi-features/implementations.md

 ## Overview

-This page points to servers implementing drafts of the OGC API Features series.
+This page points to servers implementing the OGC API - Features - Part 1: Core specification and extensions (e.g. Part 2, Part 3, etc.) thereof.
+If you feel so inclined, feel free to indicate whether your server is listed in the compliance database (see Issue #416).
-For now this is limited to implementations of the current draft of Part 1.
-Core.

 ## Implementations: